cloud-66-internal/help.cloud66.com/_includes/how-to-guides/common-tools/managing-application-groups.md

 ### Using glob patterns for Groups

-Rather than choosing individual applications, you can specify a [glob](/{{page.collection}}/how-to-guides/common-tools/understanding-globs.html) that will match applications based on any one of the following:
+Rather than choosing individual applications, you can specify a [glob](/{{page.collection}}/how-to-guides/common-tools/understanding-globs.html) that will match applications based on any one of the following selectors:

-- (application) Name
+- `name` (i.e. name of the application)
-- Branch
+- `branch` (i.e. name of the git branch used by the application)
-- Environment
+- `environment` (i.e. environment of the application)
-- Tag
+- `tag` (i.e. application's tag)

 The format is `<selector>`:`<glob>` - for example `tag:*revamp*` will find **all** applications with a tag that contains the string "revamp".
 You cannot use multiple selectors in a single group.